santhoshpemmaka/BT_Task/README.md

   * When logging in as a Guest, the page redirects to the feedback page, where all fields are provided.
 After filling in the details, the user can click on the submit button.
   * A confirmation message is displayed to indicate that the data has been successfully stored on the server.
   * When logging in as an Admin, the user is given the option to enter test credentials after clicking on the login button.
-  * Successful log in redirects the user to the admin dashboard page.
+  * Successful login redirects the user to the admin dashboard page.
   * Clicking on the "BT Group" text on different pages redirects the user to the home page.
   * Tech Stack:
     ReactJS, JavaScript, Rest API, SCSS.